qdrant/landing_page/qdrant-landing/content/documentation/guides/optimize.md

 ## 4. Balancing Latency and Throughput

-When optimizing search performance, ;atency and throughput are two main metrics to consider:
+When optimizing search performance, latency and throughput are two main metrics to consider:
 - **Latency:** Time taken for a single request.
 - **Throughput:** Number of requests handled per second.